Looking for Change CIC

-A Methodology for Personal Growth & Social Change
+A Methodology for Personal Growth and Social Change

 Our Service

-Looking for Change offers Photovoice workshops for use with underrepresented communities, to build self-esteem & show policy makers what life’s like through their eyes.
+Looking for Change CIC offers participatory photography projects and workshops for use with communities whose voices are seldom heard, to build self-esteem and show policy makers what life is like through their eyes.

-We work with schools, residential institutions, charities & community groups to design projects which use photography to explore particular issues & experiences within a group.
+We work with schools, institutions, charities and community groups to design projects which use photography to explore particular issues and experiences within a group.

-The participants’ photos, often accompanied by captions, can be presented to an audience & used to help others understand their realities & what’s important to them.
+The participants’ photos, often accompanied by captions, are presented to an audience and used to help others understand their realities and what’s important to them.

-It is a process which encourages personal development & agency, enabling both participants & those with power, to make changes to improve their lives.
+It is a process which encourages personal development and agency, enabling both participants and those with power, to make changes to improve their lives.

-The Photovoice technique combines the provision of cameras, technical support & guided photographic assignments with carefully designed group activities, to explore issues with a particular group of people, develop their skills & work towards a final goal.
+Participatory photography, also known as ‘photovoice’, is a method which combines the provision of cameras, technical support and guided photographic assignments with carefully designed group activities, to explore issues within a group of people, develop their skills and work towards a final goal.

-By providing a safe space & keeping participant well-being at their core, projects encourage reflection & self expression whilst gathering authentic insight into a particular issue, community or environment which can enlighten others & be used to bring about change.
+By providing a safe space and keeping participant well-being at their core, projects encourage reflection and self expression whilst gathering authentic insight into a particular issue, community or environment which can enlighten others and be used to bring about change.

-It is a participatory & collaborative approach which has been used around the world in various fields since the 1990's.
-It emphasises both process & outcomes & is based on the idea that people are experts in their own lives & communities & should be involved in the decisions that affect them.
+It is a participatory and collaborative approach which has been used around the world in various fields since the 1990's.
+It emphasises both process and outcomes and is based on the idea that people are experts in their own lives and their own communities, and should be involved in the decisions that affect them.

 Different projects will have different aims, some will focus more on building personal skills to enable change on a personal level, while others might aim to inform a particular audience to affect wider social change.

-Taking, choosing & discussing photos, exploring a topic, being heard & working as a group builds skills & self esteem:
+Taking, choosing and discussing photos, exploring a topic, being heard and working as a group builds skills and self esteem:

-Underrepresented & issue-affected communities are often discussed as statistics & put into boxes, their individual experiences & personal opinions not featuring in the discussions & decisions which affect their lives.
-They might want things to change but feel powerless to bring about change themselves.
+Underrepresented and issue-affected communities are often discussed as statistics and put into boxes, their individual experiences and personal opinions not featuring in the discussions and decisions which affect their lives.
+They might want things to change but often feel powerless to bring about change themselves.

-A series of photos with captions can voice the feelings & circumstances of a particular community in a very direct & powerful way.
+A series of photos with captions can voice the feelings and circumstances of a particular community in a very direct and powerful way.

-Showing these photos to people in positions of power - funders, programmers, care providers & policy makers allows these voices to be heard.
+Showing these photos to people in positions of power - funders, programmers, care providers and policy makers allows these voices to be heard.

-Including these voices in decision making will ensure policies are more effective, programmes more relevant & money is well spent.
+Including these voices in decision making will ensure policies are more effective, programmes more relevant and money is well spent.

-Photovoice is an empowering process which enables underrepresented people to represent themselves & work towards positive social change.
+Participatory photography is an empowering process which enables underrepresented people to represent themselves and work towards positive change.

 How it works